History of the Japanese in Los Angeles: History

-Boyle Heights was Los Angeles’s largest residential communities of Japanese immigrants and Americans, apart from Little Tokyo.
+Boyle Heights was Los Angeles’s largest residential community of Japanese immigrants and Americans, apart from Little Tokyo.
 In the early 1910s, Boyle Heights was one of the only communities that did not have restricted housing covenants that discriminated against Japanese and other people of color.
 Boyle Heights was a bustling interracial community where people of different ethnic backgrounds lived amongst each other.
 In the 1920s and 1930s, Boyle Heights became the center of significant churches, temples, and schools for the Japanese community, “These include the Tenrikyo Junior Church of America at 2727 E. 1st Street (1937‐39), the Konko Church at 2924 E. 1st Street (1937‐38), and the Higashi Honganji Buddhist Temple (1926‐27), all designed by Yos Hirose, and the Japanese Baptist Church at 2923 E. 2nd Street (1926; extant but altered) built by the Los Angeles City Baptist Missionary Society in 1926‐29”.
 A hospital, also designed by Hirose, opened in 1929 to serve the Japanese American community.

 Further south, on Terminal Island in Los Angeles Harbor, a Japanese American fishing community was established, starting around 1906.
 Prior to World War II, the community had grown to about 3,500 persons of Japanese ancestry.

 Families of Japanese ancestry being removed from Los Angeles, California during World War II.

 By 1941, there were about 36,000 ethnic Japanese people in Los Angeles County.
 Not long after the attack on Pearl Harbor, President Roosevelt issued Executive Order 9066, which authorized military commanders to exclude "any or all persons" from certain areas in the name of national defense, the Western Defense Command began ordering Japanese Americans living on the West Coast to present themselves for "evacuation" from the newly created military zones.
 This included many Los Angeles families.

 After the war, due to lack of housing in Little Tokyo, many Japanese Americans returning from the camps moved into neighborhoods surrounding the downtown area, into apartments and boarding houses.
 Notably, Boyle Heights, just east of Little Tokyo, had a large Japanese American population in the 1950s (as it had before the internment) until the arrival of Mexican and Latino immigrants replaced most of them.